35.110 Scrobipalpa freyii (Scott, 1859)

 Similar Species

-The British specimens found to date closely resemble dark forms of Scrobipalpa acuminatella but have slightly more slender forewings and the black spots are more distinctly surrounded with orange brown.
-In Europe, the forewing colour of S. pauperella varies from nearly fuscous to more or less orange brown depending on the ammount of orange scales.
-If S. pauperella is suspected, retention of a voucher specimen from the original or any new site is considered essential.
+The British specimens found and bred to date closely resemble Scrobipalpa acuminatella and always require dissection for confirmation.
+In Europe, the forewing colour of S. freyii varies from nearly fuscous to more or less orange brown depending on the ammount of orange scales.
+If S. freyii is suspected, retention and dissection of a voucher specimen from the original or any new site is considered essential.

 June

-Possibly single-brooded, in June, but insufficient data is currently available to make a definitive judgement.
-In Europe it is considered probably bivoltine with records from April to early June and again in July and August.
+Single-brooded, from late May to early July.
+In Central Europe it appears to be bivoltine with records from April to early June and again in July and August.